 To this end, we promote events in major cities around the globe, including happy hours, startup pitch events, incubation seminars, speaker panels, and more.

 CVC was founded in 2006 by venture capitalist, serial entrepreneur, and community organizer, Mark Peter Davis.
-As a student at the Columbia Business School, Mark, an already recognized venture capitalist and founder, noticed that all too often his entrepreneurial classmates were unable to connect with specialists in fields such as computer science and engineering.
+As a student at Columbia Business School, Mark noticed that all too often his entrepreneurial classmates were unable to connect with specialists in fields such as computer science and engineering.

 Mark had a solution: he would begin an inclusive community that was open to all students, alumni and employees associated with Columbia University, regardless of school affiliation, in an effort to foster entrepreneurship on campus and beyond.

-That was 10 years ago.
+That was more than a decade ago.
 Now aptly named the Columbia Venture Community, the organization continues to thrive and is currently the largest Shared Interest Group (SIG) with an entrepreneurial focus at Columbia University.

-CVC holds regular monthly programming in San Francisco and New York City, as well as events in Boston, London, Hong Kong, and other markets.
-The community promotes and helps organize member generated events as well—most recently coordinating an event for Columbians who South by Southwest in Austin, TX.
+CVC holds regular monthly programming in San Francisco and New York City, as well as events in Boston, London, Los Angeles, and many other cities.
+The community promotes and helps organize member generated events as well—most recently coordinating an event for Columbians who attended South by Southwest in Austin, TX.

 What We've Achieved

 - 350+ events since the group's founding in New York City in 2006.